mjhutson/civEconMod/README.md

 	8. Denarius: Gold bonuses?
 	9. Reserves: maintaining a gold balance over 100 gold grants 1 happiness and 1 additional happiness per 100 gold. (maybe +2 happiness for 5 times gpt?)

+### Currency Mechanics
+	Currencies compete much like religions, however they don't spread like religions from city to city.
+I was thinking of several metrics that determine currency strength while also providing benefits.
+	1. Inflation: increases everytime a player purchases anything in a city.
+Has a passive decrease applied that can be boosted through currency enhancements
+	2. Purchasing Power: influences prices of anything bought in cities (so high power equates to % off units/buildings) relies on factors such as GPT, inflation rate, trade route strength (ie balance of trade)
+	3. Exchange rates: Purchasing power parity can create a comparison system that allows a visual representation of the best global economies

 At Economics, you gain the ability to build the Central Bank (National Wonder).
 	-This allows you to set the monetary policy for your civilization which is an enhancement to your currency.